posted on the website: www.businessismore.eu

 Processing of personal data

-- his/her personal data will be processed solely for the purpose of running and documenting the HSBC, publishing the results of individual HSBC qualifiers (including in the media, in the Internet, on the HSBC website) and for the purpose of the required reporting, under the consent given by the participant,
+- Personal data will be processed solely for the purpose of carrying out and documenting HSBC, publishing the results of the Teacher Challenge, the Ambassador Challenge and the individual stages of the HSBC preliminaries (including announcing them in the media, on the internet and on HSBC’s website), and for any necessary reporting purposes, on the basis of consent given by the participant,

-- he/she has the right to access and rectify his/her personal data,
+- have the right to access their data and correct them,

-- he/she has the right to lodge a complaint with the personal data protection supervisory authority in Poland,
+- they have the right to lodge a complaint with a data protection supervisory authority in Poland,

-- All disputes and claims related to the Contest which cannot be resolved amicably shall be resolved by a common court with a proper jurisdiction for the Organiser’s registered office.
+- All disputes and claims related to the Contest, which cannot be resolved by agreement between the parties, shall be settled by a common court of law competent for the Organizer’s seat.

 - The Regulations can be changed by announcing the new content on the Organizer’s website, provided that the change will not violate the acquired rights of Participants, Teachers and Ambassadors, and will not affect their equal opportunities.

 - In matters not regulated by the Rules, the provisions of the law commonly binding in the country where the Organizer has its seat shall apply.